TMD/TMJ | Woodshore Family Dentistry

 - The TMJ getting injured or damaged.

-What are Signs and Symptoms of TMJ?
+What Are the Signs and Symptoms of TMJ?

 TMJ symptoms are extremely varied.
-If you suffer from some of these symptoms, you may have TMD.
+If you suffer from some of these symptoms, you may have TMD:

 - Tinnitus, which is a ringing sensation in the ears.